 - Unconditionally fund public transit projects selected by Quebec and the municipalities.

-- Require the CMHC to provide mortgages to seniors’ residences with fewer than 50 units.
+- Require the Canadian Mortgage and Housing Corporation (CMHC) to provide mortgages to seniors’ residences with fewer than 50 units.

 - Make it easier for seniors to stay in their home communities.